mandel59/mojidata/packages/mojidata/README.md

 The source code of Mojidata is available under the MIT license.

-Some resources are bundled with the package.
+Some external resources are bundled with the package.
 See [download.txt](download.txt) for the bundled resources and the source URLs of them.

 Each of these resources is available under its own license.